simbathesailor/simbathesailor.dev/src/pages/custom-terminal-commands/index.md

 This is about node, how about if you are a `python` guy and  want to write your script in python.
 You can very well do it with the help of shebangs

-Change the content of file in `somework` file at /usr/local/bin to
+Change the content of the file in `somework` file at /usr/local/bin to

 ```
 #!/usr/bin/env python